pacifics/PassDao/README.md

 - A period to consider or set the proposal is foreseen before each board meeting.

-- The Dao will decide when the shares and contractor tokens can be transfered.
+- The Dao votes to decide when the shares and contractor tokens can be transfered.

 =